-Board of Directors Trust Board

-Committee

-Responsible for

-the operational

-management

-and oversight of

-corporate and

-clinical risks

-throughout the

-organisation.

-Audit Committee

-Responsible for

-ensuring the

-adequacy of risk

-management

-processes and

-the internal

-control

-environment.

-Oversight of

-the BAF and

-significant risk

-register.

-Quality & Clinical Risk

-Responsible for ensuring appropriate controls and assurances

-II against significant II against significant II clinical/quality related (e.g.

-Workforce 8 Development Committee

-Responsible for ensuring appropriate controls and assurances

-education and

-training) risks.

-Responsible for ensuring appropriate controls and assurances against significant workforce and financial and investment risks.

-Finance & Remuneration Investment

-Committee

-Responsible for ensuring appropriate controls and assurances against risks relating to the remuneration of executive directors.

-Charitable Funds Committee

-Responsible for supporting fundraising activities. monitoring charitable and fundraising income. overseeing the management of the systems relating to all charitable funds held by the hospital charity and ensuring compliance with all relevant Charity Commission regulations.
+Trust Executive Committee Audit Committee Quality and Clinical Risk Committee Workforce & Development Assurance Committee Finance and Investment Committee Remuneration Committee Charitable Funds Committee Responsible for the operational management and oversight of corporate and clinical risks throughout the organisation Responsible for ensuring the adequacy of risk management processes and the internal control environment.
+Oversight of the BAF and significant risk register.
+Responsible for ensuring appropriate controls and assurances against significant clinical/ quality risks Responsible for ensuring appropriate controls and assurances against significant workforce and related (e.g., education and training) risks Responsible for ensuring appropriate controls and assurances against significant financial and investment risks Responsible for ensuring appropriate controls and assurances against risks relating to the remuneration of executive directors Responsibl e for supporting fundraising activities, monitoring charitable and fundraising income, overseeing the manageme nt of the systems relating to all charitable funds held by the hospital charity and ensuring compliance with all relevant Charity Commissio n regulations.